 The fraud, waste, and abuse (FWA) training is required for DoD SBIR/STTR proposals.
 FWA training provides information on what represents FWA in the SBIR/STTR program, the most common mistakes that lead to FWA, as well as the penalties and ways to prevent FWA.
 The training currently consists of a 3-page PDF, consistent with the tutorial provided by the SBA.
 This training material must be thoroughly reviewed once per year and can be found here and in the DSIP proposal submission module for Volume 6.
 Plan time to review the tutorial during completion of Volume 6, prior to the proposal submission deadline.
-The individual designated as the Proposal Owner must complete this training on behalf of the proposing small business.
+One DSIP firm user for the proposing SBC with read/write access (Proposal Owner, Corporate Official or Firm Admin) must complete this training.